prudhvi1709/decisiontreegen/README.md

 2. Open `index.html` in a modern web browser.

-3. Configure your OpenAI API key in the advanced settings.
+3. Configure your API settings in the advanced settings panel.

 ## 📊 Using the Application

+1. **Configure Settings** (Optional):
+   - Set your API key in the advanced settings
+   - Choose your preferred base URL
+   - Select the LLM model to use

-1. **Upload Data**:
+2. **Upload Data**:
    - Use the file upload button to select your CSV/XLSX file
    - Or choose from the available sample datasets
+   - Preview your data before proceeding

-2. **Configure Analysis**:
+3. **Configure Analysis**:
    - Select your target column
-   - Adjust the maximum tree depth
+   - Adjust the maximum tree depth (1-20)
    - Review and modify the analysis prompt if needed

-3. **Generate Tree**:
+4. **Generate Tree**:
    - Click "Analyze" to build your decision tree
-   - View the generated Python code
+   - View the generated Python code in the collapsible panel
-   - Explore the interactive tree visualization
+   - Examine the decision tree visualization

-4. **Review Results**:
+5. **Review Results**:
    - Examine model performance metrics
-   - Use the collapsible tree interface to understand decision paths
+   - Understand the decision paths

-5. **Refine Analysis**:
+6. **Refine Analysis** (Optional):
    - Add revision instructions
    - Click "Revise Analysis" to improve the model

 ## 🔧 Advanced Settings

+- **API Configuration**:
+  - OpenAI API Key setup
-- **API Configuration**: Set your OpenAI API key and base URL
+  - Configurable base URL with preset options
-- **Model Selection**: Choose from available GPT models
+- **Model Selection**: Choose from available models:
+  - gpt-4.1-nano
+  - gpt-4.1-mini
+  - gpt-4o-mini
+  - o3-mini
-- **Tree Depth**: Control the complexity of your decision tree
+- **Tree Parameters**: Control tree depth (1-20)

 ## 📈 Performance Metrics

-The application provides comprehensive model evaluation metrics:
+The application provides key model evaluation metrics:
 - Accuracy
 - Precision
 - Recall